nanopb/nanopb/docs/reference.rst

 type                           Type of the generated field.
 Default value
                                is *FT_DEFAULT*, which selects automatically.
                                You can use *FT_CALLBACK*, *FT_POINTER*,
+                               *FT_STATIC*, *FT_IGNORE*, or *FT_INLINE* to
-                               *FT_STATIC* or *FT_IGNORE* to force a callback field, a dynamically allocated field, a static field or to completely ignore the field. long_names                     Prefix the enum name to the enum value in definitions, i.e. *EnumName_EnumValue*.
+                               force a callback field, a dynamically
+                               allocated field, a static field, to
+                               completely ignore the field or to
+                               generate an inline bytes field. long_names                     Prefix the enum name to the enum value in definitions, i.e. *EnumName_EnumValue*.
 Enabled
                                by default.